SDK data collection

 |Device Model||Android, iOS||The specific hardware of the device.||Used to ensure messages are only sent to compatible devices.
 It can also be used within segmentation.|

-All the above fields can be disabled to allow for a Minimum Integration:
+All these fields can be disabled to allow for a Minimum Integration:

 - Android: device-level fields, allowlist documentation